 - Your breath or blood alcohol content level: Anyone under the age of 21 is subject to a zero tolerance conviction for a BAC as low as 0.02.
 For those over 21, a BAC of 0.08 to 0.14 can result in fines, imprisonment and other penalties.
 If the BAC is 0.15 or higher, the penalties increase in severity.
 For example, fines may double or a longer jail term may result.

-- Additional considerations: Other factors can affect penalties, such as whether any property damage or personal injury resulted in connection with the drunk driving offense (“DUI misdemeanor”), or if you have had three DUI convictions in ten years or a fourth such conviction at any time (“DUI felony”), or if another person dies in such connection (“DUI manslaughter”).
+- Additional considerations: Other factors can affect penalties, such as whether any property damage resulted in connection with the drunk driving offense (“DUI misdemeanor”), or if you have had three DUI convictions in ten years or a fourth such conviction at any time (“DUI felony”), or if another person dies in such connection (“DUI manslaughter”).

 Aside from fines and jail sentences, depending on the circumstances of a drunk driving conviction a court can issue additional penalties including probation, license revocations, vehicle impoundments and ignition interlock requirements.